Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 our first week of the semester and through our GitHub planning repository to which I provided you a link in a previous email and in this email.

-Due to the large size of our course and due to the limited space in Alden Hall, you will normally have one in-person class with me per week.
+Due to both the large size of our course and the limited space in Alden Hall, you will normally have one in-person class with me per week.
 When you are not in class you will be completing activities that are guided by specialized YouTube videos and live streaming sessions through either YouTube Live or Google Meet.